Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Stop taking aspirin and other medicines as advised by your doctor 7 days before surgery.

 Arrange to get crutches to use during recovery.

-Don’t eat or drink 10 hours before surgery (or advised by your doctor).
+Don’t eat or drink 10 to 12 hours before surgery (or advised by your doctor).

 Arrange for someone to drive you home after surgery.

-This treatment starts with rest, icing, and elevation.
+This treatment starts with rest, ice, and elevation.
 This relieves pain and swelling.
 In the next stage, you begin exercises designed to increase your knee’s range of motion, strength, and flexibility.
 You may need a brace for weeks after your injury.
 Using crutches or a brace rests your joint, helping it to heal.

-Surgery is seldom used to repair an MCL injury.
-But sometimes it is advised, especially if another part of your knee is damaged.
+Surgery is seldom used to repair an MCL injury, however, sometimes it is advised, especially if another part of your knee is damaged.
 Open surgery is used to screw or stitch the MCL back into place.
 If repair of the original MCL is not possible, an MCL graft may be used.
 Depending on their location, other knee injuries may be repaired using arthroscopy.
 With arthroscopy, a tiny camera lets your doctor see inside the joint.
 Tools inserted through small incisions are used to repair the joint.

 Right after surgery, you’ll spend a few hours in a recovery unit.
-Your knee will be bandaged and your leg elevated.
-Your knee will also be iced and put in a brace to keep it from bending.
-Depending on the procedure, your physical therapy may begin shortly after.
+Your knee will be bandaged, ice will be applied, and your leg elevated.
+Depending on the surgery performed, your physical therapy may begin shortly after.
 A brace and crutches are typically used after surgery.
 You may have restrictions on weight bearing and activity during your healing process.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |